risboo6909/when/README.md

 * drop me a line **next wednesday at 2:25 p.m**
 * it could be done at **11 am past tuesday**

+#### Key features

+* No regexp in rules definition.
+All rules are defined using rust macros.
+* Has two modes, one with typos recognition and another one which works with exact matches only.

 #### Usage